bearduk/keele-nav-objects-cheatsheet/README.md

 You would need to surround that with the start and end of an array of course. ```[ t4 tag here ]```

+## SectionMetaDescription

+This has been enabled globally on the system and set in the Hierarchy Handler 'Metadata Type'.
+There is a Content Type under Global called 'SectionMetaDescription'.
+This houses as many formatters as you like and can handle programmable layouts i.e. menu levels etc.

+NOTE that the Content Type has a template_type of either 10 (to edit) but always 30 to act as a system template.

+Any field/elements added to the SectionMetaDescription will appear on the Section General tab.